-This section lists requirements that are specific to all applications developed with the Google Places API Web Service, including the Place Autocomplete service that is part of that API.
-More general information for Google Maps developers may be found in the Google Maps APIs Terms of Service.
+This section lists requirements that are specific to all applications developed with the Places API for Web, including the Place Autocomplete service that is part of that API.
+More general information for Google Maps developers may be found in the Google Maps Platform APIs Terms of Service.

-If your application displays Google Places API Web Service data on a map, that map must be provided by Google.
+If your application displays Places API for Web data on a map, that map must be provided by Google.

 |For use on a white background||For use on any non-white background|

 The following ZIP file contains the "Powered by Google" logo in the correct sizes for desktop, Android and iOS applications.
 You may not resize or modify these logos in any way.

 Places API for Web responses may include Listings provider attributions in HTML format that must be displayed to the user as provided.
 Any links included in the HTML must be preserved.
 We recommend placing this information below any search results or Place Details information.

 Applications using the Places API for Web are bound by the the Google Maps Platform APIs Terms of Service.
 Section 10.5.d of the terms states that you must not pre-fetch, cache, index, or store any Content except under the limited conditions stated in the terms.

 Note that the place ID, used to uniquely identify a place, is exempt from